dim2k2006/microfrontend-react-app/README.md

 - We encourage you to use the most bleeding edge functionality of the web platform (as long you tell us which browser to test in :)
 - Feel free to try approaches which would be impractical in practice, but could be interesting from a theoretical perspective.

+## Installation and usage

+The project requires Node.js version 18 or higher.
+To install the project, follow these steps:

+- `git clone git@github.com:dim2k2006/microfrontend-react-app.git`
+- `cd microfrontend-react-app`
+- `make install`

+To run the project, use the following command:

+#### Shell (host) application:

+To run the project, use the following command:

+- `make develop-shell`

+To build the project, use the following command:

+- `make build-shell`

+#### User Form (remote) application:

+To run the project, use the following command:

+- `make develop-user-form`

+To build the project, use the following command:

+- `make build-user-form`

+#### Users List (remote) application:

+To run the project, use the following command:

+- `make develop-users-list`

+To build the project, use the following command:

+- `make build-users-list`